dominik-kern/msh2vtu/README.md

 # msh2vtu

 This script depends on [meshio](https://github.com/nschloe/meshio).
-It was tested with meshio 4.3.5 [Python 3.8.5] and gmsh 4.4.1.
+It was tested with meshio 4.3.6 [Python 3.8.5] and gmsh 4.4.1.

-Note that msh2vtu is still restricted to 2D meshes!
+Note that msh2vtu is still restricted to linear simplex meshes (3-point triangle in 2D, 4-point tetraeder in 3D)!

 **Usage:**
 ```